NorthernChicken/bash-hackertyper/README.md

 # bash-hackertyper
 *Currently under development*

-Generates random bash outputs when typing randomly into a terminal, making you look like a hacker.
+You type random gibberish, out comes professional looiking code, making you look like a hacker.
 Inspired by https://hackertyper.net/